haotian-liu/LLaVA/README.md

 ## Release
+- [6/11] 🔥 We released the preview for the mostly requested feature: DeepSpeed and LoRA support!
+Please see documentations [here](./docs/LoRA).
 - [6/1] 🔥 We released **LLaVA-Med: Large Language and Vision Assistant for Biomedicine**, a step towards building biomedical domain large language and vision models with GPT-4 level capabilities.
 Checkout the [paper](https://arxiv.org/abs/2306.00890) and [page](https://github.com/microsoft/LLaVA-Med).
 - [5/13] 🔥 Interested in quantifying the emerged **zero-shot OCR** performance of LLaVA and open-sourced LMM?
 Please check out the paper ["On the Hidden Mystery of OCR in Large Multimodal Models"](https://arxiv.org/abs/2305.07895), where LLaVA consistently outperforms miniGPT4 on 17 out of 18 datasets, despite LlaVA being trained with an order of magnitude smaller training data.
 - [5/6] 🔥 We are releasing [LLaVA-Lighting-MPT-7B-preview](https://huggingface.co/liuhaotian/LLaVA-Lightning-MPT-7B-preview), based on MPT-7B-Chat!
 See [here](#LLaVA-MPT-7b) for more details.